dopherdo/auto-gambler/README.md

    - PrizePicks may have updated their website
    - Check console output for selector attempts
    - Update selectors in `place_prizepick_slip()` function

+5. **Computer Sleep Issues**
+   - Always use `caffeinate -i python3 runbot.py`
+   - If script stops unexpectedly, check if computer went to sleep
+   - For 24/7 operation, consider dedicated machine or VPS

 ### Debug Mode
 Add debug prints to see what's happening: